 As the term implies, Manufacturing Resource Planning (aka MRP II, read MRP-two), is an extension to MRP I that goes far beyond planning and acquiring the materials needed for production, but every other resource related to the successful operation of a manufacturing plant, including people and machinery.

 Some impressive demonstrations can be made by manufacturing software vendors selling “fix all your problems with one click” systems.
-In our opinion, MRP II requires a level of sophistication far beyond that of most of our prospective customers.
+In our opinion, MRP II requires a level of sophistication and expense far beyond that of most of our prospective customers.
 Ford Motors and Caterpillar depend on MRP II to run their manufacturing operations.
 MRP II is a big job – one best reserved for the big boys.

 MISys Manufacturing is best described as an MRP I system, although it does have a few MRP II-like features, including the powerful Capacity Manager.
 This tool analyzes the load every active production order is placing on available resources (work centers) and displays where and when capacity overloads are occurring.